svewap/nnrestapi/Documentation/Configuration/Configuration/30_extmanager.rst

 Extension Manager Configuration
 ============

-Configuring the TYPO3 Rest Api in the Extension Manager
+Configurations in the Extension Manager
 -------------------------------

 Use the backend module "Settings -> Extension Configuration" to modify the following settings: